 Customers are not always quick to make the payment and need to be reminded over and over again.
-This can get tricky as continuous follow up can sometimes annoy your customer.
+This can get tricky as a continuous follow-up can sometimes annoy your customer.
 So, how can you do it without sounding pushy?

-Make it personal – Don’t send automated mails, your client will not bother to open them.
+Make it personal – Don’t send automated emails, your client will not bother to open them.